MobiFlight/mobiflight-pcbs/breakout-multiplexer/README.md

 > This information will be added soon.

 ## Case
-You can print a case for the board for better handling and look:
+You can print a case for the board [using this STL file](breakout-multiplexer-case.stl) for better handling and look:

 ![Case Preview](breakout-multiplexer-case-preview.png)

 ![Case Preview](breakout-multiplexer-case-preview-2.png)